 Melt sugar and honey in a pot over medium heat, add the almonds and turn constantly with a wooden spoon (about 30 minutes) until a firm consistency.
 Add orange zest in final minute.
 Put the mixture on a wet, work surface and spread with a cutting board until you reach a thickness of 1 inch.
 Cut into rectangles of 2 inches.

-These torroni may be kept in a closed container for a long time.
+These torroni or croccanti may be kept in a closed container for a long time.

 Sunday, December 12, 2010